qwerty-arun/Lets_learn/README.md

+# 10/12/23
+- `sox --help` to find out more about libsox.</br>
+-
+# 7/12/23
+- Introduction to libsox library.
+- Dowloading libsox library in linux using the command: `sudo apt-get install -y libsox-dev`, `sudo apt install pkg-config`, `sudo apt-get install sox libsox-fmt-all bc`.</br>
+- Creating first sinwave using the command: `sox -V -r 48000 -n -b 16 -c 2 sin1k.wav synth 30 sin 1000 vol 20dB`.
+We are creating a sine wave of amplitude: 30, frequency: 1000 and volume of 20dB which is stored in the file `sin1k.wav` of sample rate 48000Hz.</br>
+- Generally, frequencies below 1kHz is considered as "noise" in noise-cancelling devices like earphones, headphones etc. So why not test our own earphones using multiple waves of different frequencies and find out what is the bandwidth of the earphones.</br>
+- There are too many parameters like, frequency, volume, amplitude, bit rate, sample rate, channels etc. What happens if we even change one parameter.
+How to tabulate this?</br>
 # 20/8/23
 - A review of my team project on "E-nose (Electronic nose)", its challenges and how to overcome.
 Suggestions:- Try using ESP-8266 which has inbuilt wifi module for data tranmission.
 For integrating two or more sensors, you will need to use a multiplexing device.
 Gaussian data would be better for our data collection.
 - A discussion on configurations of robots.
 For example, a robot of cylindrical work volume is very useful parking lots to automate the process of parking in a cylindrical building.